 Florin-Stefan Morar

 Florin-Stefan Morar received his PhD from the History of Science Department at Harvard University in 2019 and subsequently held Assistant Professor positions at Lingnan University and the City University of Hong Kong.
-Dr. Morar’s research lies at the intersection of Global History, Science and Technology Studies, and Digital Humanities, examining how knowledge travels across cultures and evolves through technological change.
+Dr. Morar's research lies at the intersection of Global History, Science and Technology Studies, and Computational Humanities, examining how knowledge travels across cultures and evolves through technological change.

 TEACHING AREAS: